xiaochuany/blog/docs/posts/2026-02-03-design-irb.md

 ## Moving from functions to building a report object

-The core idea of the design is to create a dataframe interface which allows users to specify the tests in one go.
+The core design is to create a dataframe interface which allows users to specify the tests in one go.
 To be more precise, the library

 - registers a new namespace `irb` on the `polars.LazyFrame` class;
 - provides a unifided configuration interface for all PD, LGD, CCF models by calling `polars.LazyFrame.irb.configure(id_col="obligor_id",score_col="score", ...)`, which in turn creates an empty `Report` object;
 - offers a fluent builder API for the `Report` class, allowing users to chain `.check_X().check_Y()`;
 - The `Report` object is just a queue of checks which are not executed until the user calls `.show()` (pretty html report for notebook) or `.run()` (for manual inspection of specific tables/charts in the report).

 The choice of `polars` over `pandas` fits the lazy execution philosophy here.
-But obviously this does not prevent pandas users from using the library.
+But obviously this does not prevent pandas users from using it.
 Here is an example:

 ```py
 import pandas as pd